 • DevOps Model

-The most practiced software engineering process model worldwide is DevOps taking as much as 36%, then goes Agile covering almost 32% and the third leader is Kanban which is practiced by 13% of the IT community globally (see SDLC models comparison table below).
-With this in mind, read more about the agile development phases!
+The most practiced software engineering process model worldwide is DevOps, taking as much as 47%.
+Then comes Agile with 37%, and the third leader is Kanban which is practiced by 34% of the IT community globally.
+The combined percentage of the top three exceeds 100%, suggesting that respondents use multiple technologies.

 bar chart of the most practiced software engineering process models worldwide in 2022 according to Statista